 Communication is Key

-When working remotely, or in staggered shifts, it may be necessary to increase the frequency of communication with your team.
+When working remotely, or in a hybrid environment, it may be necessary to increase the frequency of communication with your team.
 And even though “zoom fatigue” is real, your team’s need for connection and information hasn’t gone away.
 Think carefully about the best medium for your message (email, video conference, or phone call), but make sure you’re keeping channels of communication open.

 Employee Engagement for Today, Tomorrow, and Whatever Comes Next